PaylineByMonext/payline-commercetools/README.md

 └── connect.yaml
 ```

 Connect deployment configuration is specified in `connect.yaml` which is required information needed for publishing of the application.
-Following is the deployment configuration used by full ingestion and incremental updater modules
+Following is the deployment configuration used by full ingestion and incremental updater modules:

 ```
 deployAs: